 About me

-Visual and Quantitaive Morphologies of the Virgo Cluster
+Visual and Quantitative Morphologies of the Virgo Cluster

 Nuclear Star Clusters

-I also am interested in understanding the formation of nuclear star clusters in dense cluster environments and what these formation processes can tell us about stellar and galactic evolution across cosmic time and in varying environments.
+I also study the formation and evolution of nuclear star clusters in dense environments, and what these systems reveal about stellar and galactic evolution across cosmic time.
+This work combines photometric modeling, statistical inference, and population-level analysis to connect small-scale nuclear structures to their host galaxies and environments.

 Colour Images for Virgo Cluster Galaxies

 As part of my work in determining visual morphologies of galaxies in the Virgo cluster I have created colour images with the ugi images for the entire NGVS.
-At the moment these images only availble by request but in the near future they will be made available to all members of the NGVS team.
-In the meantime, should you be interested in using any of these images in your research or a talk feel free to get in touch!
+At the moment, these images are only available by request, but in the near future, they will be made accessible to all members of the NGVS team.
+In the meantime, should you be interested in using any of these images in your research or a talk, feel free to get in touch!